-We discuss with and obtain guidance from regulatory authorities on certain of our clinical trials protocols.
-Over the course of conducting our clinical trials, circumstances may change, such as standards of safety or efficacy or medical practice, that could affect regulatory authorities' perception of the adequacy of any of our trial designs or the data we develop from our studies.
+We discuss with and obtain guidance from regulatory authorities on certain of our clinical development activities.
+These discussions are not binding obligations on the part of regulatory authorities.
+Regulatory authorities may revise previous guidance or decide to ignore previous guidance at any time during the course of our clinical activities or after the completion of our clinical trials.
 Even with successful clinical safety and efficacy data, we may be required to conduct additional, expensive trials to obtain regulatory approval.